aspnetzero/documents/docs/en/Features-Angular-Token-Based-Authentication.md

 # Token Based Authentication

-ASP.NET Zero Angular UI uses the [server side](Development-Guide-Core.md) via token based authentication.
+ASP.NET Zero Angular UI consumes the [host](Infrastructure-Core-Mvc-Token-Based-Authentication) via token based authentication.
 Any application can authenticate and use any functionality in the application as API.
 For instance, you can create a mobile application consumes the same API.
 In this section, we'll demonstrate usage of the API from [Postman](https://www.getpostman.com/docs/introduction) (a Google Chrome extension).

 ## Authentication